kevinscardina/go-otfdocgen/README.md

 ```
 Usage of otfdocgen:
+  -addr string
+      address to bind to.
   -end int
       Glyph index to end searching for glyphs at (default 32767)
   -in string
       OTF file to parse (default stdin)
   -out string
       File to put output, include an extension to use that template for generation (default stdout)
+  -port string
+      port to bind to. (default "8080")
   -prefix string
       Suffix to add to rune name when glyph name does not exist (default u0x) (default "u0x")
+  -srv
+      Add flag if you would like this to run as a server.
   -start int
       Glyph index to start searching for glyphs at (default -32768) (default -32768)
   -suffix string